vircadia/vircadia-user-docs/docs/create/README.md

 # Creating with Vircadia

 For the time being, content/models are created externally in software packages like [Blender](https://www.blender.org/) and positioned in 3d space using the Vircadia Native Client.
 Found [here](https://github.com/vircadia/vircadia-native-core/releases/download/2022.1.2/Vircadia-2022.1.2-6791899-Selene.exe)
-Note: Objects using draco compression will not be rendered in the natve client but can still be positioned by selecting them in the entity list.
+Note: Objects using draco compression will not be rendered in the Native Client but can still be positioned by selecting them in the entity list.

 # Asset Creation